Get instant quote

 Increase the thickness of thin walls to reduce machining time.

-Unless weight is a primary concern, thicker solid sections are more stable and less expensive to machine.
-When thin walls are required, multiple passes at low cutting depths are used to reduce deformation or fracture.
-Thin features are also prone to vibration, which makes accurate machining challenging and increases machining time.
+Unless weight is a primary requirement, thicker solid sections improve stability and reduce machining cost.
+Thin walls require multiple passes at low cutting depths to limit deformation or fracture.
+Thin features are also prone to vibration, which makes accurate machining difficult and increases cycle time.

 To minimize cost:

-Good to know: Minimum achievable wall thickness is about 0.5 mm for metals and 1.0 mm for plastics.
-Evaluate the machinability of these features case by case.
+Good to know: The minimum achievable wall thickness is about 0.5 mm for metals and 1.0 mm for plastics.
+Assess the machinability of these features case by case.

-Important: Thin walls often cause problems when holes or threads are placed close to an edge.
-Account for this during CNC design.
+Important: Thin walls can cause issues when holes or threads are placed near an edge.
+Allow adequate edge distance in CNC machining design.

 4. Limit the length of threads